-In this tutorial, you will learn what might cause connectivity issues on your Mac and how to fix it.
+In this tutorial, you will learn what might cause connectivity issues on your Mac and how to fix them.

 - Change the default protocol used on the Surfshark app.

 To do that, launch the Surfshark app, go to Settings --> Advanced, then open the Protocol tab.
 This is where you will find an option to change the default protocol.